 13Then Samuel took the horn of oil and anointed him in the midst of his brothers, and the spirit of Yahweh rushed upon David from that day forward.
 Then Samuel rose up and went to Ramah.

-15Then Saul’s servants said to him, “See now, an evil spirit from God troubles you.
+15Then Saul’s servants said to him, “See now, an evil spirit from God is terrorizing you.

-20So Jesse took a donkey loaded with bread and a skin-bottle of wine and a young goat and sent them by David his son to Saul.
+20So Jesse took a donkey loaded with bread and a skin-bottle of wine and a young goat, and sent them by David his son to Saul.

-21So David came to Saul and stood before him.
-He loved him greatly and he became his armor–bearer.
+21So David came to Saul and stood before him, and he loved him greatly and he became his armor–bearer.

-22And Saul sent to Jesse, saying, “Please let David stand before me, for he has found favor in my eyes.”
+22And Saul sent to Jesse, saying, “Let David stand before me, for he has found favor in my eyes.”

 8He stood and cried out to the armies of Israel and said to them, “Why have you come out to set up your battle lines?
 Am I not a Philistine, and you servants to Saul?
 Choose a man for yourselves and let him come down to me.

 9If he is able to fight with me and kill me, then will we be your servants.
 But if I prevail against him and kill him, then you will be our servants and serve us.”

 10And the Philistine said, “I mock the armies of Israel this day!
 Give me a man so we can fight each other!”

 11When Saul and all Israel heard those words of the Philistine, they were dismayed and greatly afraid.

 12Now David was the son of that Ephrathite of Bethlehem Judah whose name was Jesse, and he had eight sons, and the man was old in the days of Saul, advanced in years among men.